pcardotatgit/XDR_Workflows_and_Stuffs/6-relay_modules_for_tiles/readme.md

 We just answer **{'status': 'ok'}** to the secureX **/health** request.

 That's enough and let's test it.
-Start NGROK ( instruction at the end of this article ).
+Use NGROK in order to make your relay module reachable by SecureX ( instruction at the end of this article : **Make your Relay Module available to SecureX with NGROK**).

 ### SecureX Integration